schafric/MFF-NSWI041/1/seminar-work.md

 ##### Actor: Administrator

+Administrator will be able to:

+- set a deadline for enrollment and changes of schedules

 ##### Actor: Guest

-Guest is an actor with limited abilities, such as viewing subjects
+Guest is an actor with limited abilities, such as viewing subjects and their schedules.

 ##### Actor: Student

-The student should be able to do the following activities.
+The student should be able to do the following activities:

-- View all available subjects, filter and group them by a criterion selected from available metadata.
+- view all available subjects, filter and group them by a criterion selected from available metadata
+- view all available subjects, filter them and add them to `Schedule Sheet`
+- enroll in a particular subject
--
+- unenroll from particular subject
+- if the enrollment limit has been reached, student is added to a waiting list and will be automatically enrolled when the limit allows it
+- sign out from a waiting list

+##### Actor: Teacher

+The teacher is an actor able to:

+- create a new subject and schedule for it
+- change the schedule of already scheduled subject
+- remove a subject from schedule
+- enroll student in a subject even if the enrollment limit has been reached

 ##### Actor: Planner

-Planner is an actor with the following abilities.
+Planner is an actor with the following abilities:

-- Perform standard operations on a subject.
-By modifying a subject we mean to update metadata, such as description, advancement, , etc.
+- perform standard operations on a subject, by modifying a subject we mean to update metadata, such as description, advancement, etc.
-- Create
+- create and change schedules for any subject
+- change the list of active (currently taught) subjects

 #### Use cases